-These techniques are not specific to pedestrian detection and can be applied to other modalities.
+These techniques for improving reliability are not specific to pedestrian detection and can be applied to other modalities.
 We have also looked at MSTAR, a dataset containing SAR imagery of multiple vehicle types.
 We could classify vehicles into types with increased reliability, and also assign higher uncertainty to vehicles which did not belong to one of the training classes.